negebauer/IIC2173-Arqui/docker/README.md

 docker service update --image <image> <service>
 ```

 This will update one service task at a time, reducing downtime
+Number of services updated in parallel is defined in the stack file

 ## Other commands